Primordial Fluctuations within Teleparallelism: Conclusions

 \section{Conclusions}

-In order to study the primordial behavior for gravity constructed under teleparallelism, especially for TEGR, we have performed a 3+1 decomposition of the vierbein field.
-The corresponding metric obtained from such decomposed vierbien is the ADM formulation commonly used in the generic models of inflation.
-We have found that the torsion scalar $T$ under this representation differs from the decomposed Ricci scalar $R$ by a total divergence, which is consistent with the general relation between $T$ and $R$.
-Meanwhile, this decomposition can also be interpreted as a specific Hamiltonian formulation under the Schwinger's time gauge condition.
+In order to study the primordial behavior for gravity constructed under teleparallelism, especially for TEGR, we have performed a specific 3+1 decomposition of the vierbein field in light of the ADM consideration on perturbations.
+The corresponding metric obtained from the concerning vierbien is the ADM formulation commonly used in models of inflation.
+We have found that the torsion scalar $T$ under this representation differs from the decomposed Ricci scalar $R$ by a total divergence, which satisfies the general relation between $T$ and $R$.
+Despite that the local Lorentz invariance is broken by the parallelizable condition of the theory, the uncovered (new) physical quantities beyond GR never appear with dynamical importance in our result even in the extension to $f(T)$ gravity.
+This special decomposition can also be interpreted as a specific Hamiltonian formulation under the Schwinger's time gauge condition which fixes the Lorentz violation issue simultaneously.

 The quadratic computation of $T$ can be taken as a rephrase of the standard result by changing the variable from $h_{ij}$ to $h^a_{\,\,i}$.
-The reason is that linear perturbations give identical formulations to metric variables while all non-metric terms are dropped as the total divergence.
-Although in general the tensor part of vierbien contains extra components, its effects do not show up at the quadratic level, and the quantization process afterword will be no difference from the previous works.
+The reason is that linear perturbations give identical formulations to metric variables while all non-metric terms are removed as total divergences.
+Although in general the tensor part of the vierbein contains extra components, its effects do not show up at the quadratic level, and the quantization process afterword will be no difference from the content of curvature perturbations.

-The high order generalization of TEGR may also be considered as an alternative scenario for inflation by analogy to $f(R)$ theories.
-To discuss the cosmological perturbations, one needs to address first extra degrees of freedom introduced by the Lorentz violation in non-linear formulation of teleparallel gravity.
-Although we have shown that, in the conformal frame of $f(T)$ theory, the time gauge can fix the Lorentz issue and degrees of freedom simultaneously, the problem may convert to the Lorentz violating rescaling process which will break the equivalence between conformal frames, even at classical level.
+The high order generalization of TEGR has also been considered as an alternative scenario to driven inflation under a purely gravitational effect.
+However, to discuss the cosmological perturbations, one has to address first the extra degrees of freedom introduced by the parallelizable topological condition in teleparallel theories.
+We have demonstrated in this work a primary approach on $f(T)$ theories by fixing the vierbein field under a time gauge condition, as already applied in TEGR.
+The resulting theory reveals a special kind of curvature perturbation actions with second order field equations.
+Nevertheless, despite the local Lorentz invariance can be brought back to teleparallel gravity through the time gauge fixing, those extra degrees of freedom have been found with interesting phenomenological effects during the evolution of the universe.
+It is worthy of a future investigation for the general studies on inflation theories constructed within teleparallelism.